What Is Special About Indiana Limestone: 11 Advantages for Your Project

 Landlords and home builders often add numerous natural stone products to the project, greatly increasing the property's value.
 And with Indiana limestone being one of the go-to options for them, it's safe to say that the stone is truly useful for these purposes.

 The products made from Indiana limestone are way cheaper than those created from many other stones, like granite.
-And while it may be not as affordable as artificial or recycled stone products, the great benefits that any natural stone has, are definitely worth its money.
-On average, slabs cost $25-$50 per linear foot, gravel is $30-$38 per ton.
+And while it may not be as affordable as artificial or recycled stone products, the great benefits that any natural stone has make it worth the cost.
+On average, slabs cost $25-$50 per linear foot, and gravel is $30-$38 per ton.

-And despite the relative lack of styles and different colors available, the wide array of pre-made limestone products available on the market removes the need of spending additional money on getting customized products from any different natural stone.
+And despite the relative lack of styles and different colors available, the wide array of pre-made limestone products available on the market removes the need to spend additional money on getting customized products from any other natural stone.

 There are far more benefits of Indiana limestone than just those eight mentioned above, but these are what we consider the key ones.
 Whether it's used as building, architectural, or landscaping stone – its countless applications and flexibility are what make it so desirable and high in demand.

 Keep in mind that depending on the product, Indiana limestone cost can greatly vary.
 If you have any questions related to this or any other natural stone products, feel free to visit or contact us at Stone Center!
 Our manufacturing stores are located in Columbus and Cincinnati.
-As Ohio's trusted Indiana limestone supplier, we are always glad to provide you with both expert knowledge and high-quality natural stone products!
+As Ohio's trusted stone supplier, Stone Center is always glad to provide you with both expert knowledge and high-quality natural stone products!

 Jon, the owner of Stone Center, is a knowledgeable expert in natural stone products, specializing in various types of stone for landscaping and architectural projects.
 Passionate about promoting the beauty and versatility of natural stone, Jon aims to use these blogs to inspire readers with creative ideas to upgrade their homes.